 Usaquén Flea Market

 Held on Sundays in the town square of a residential neighborhood, it is known as one of the most popular flea markets in town, with lots of colonial charm.
-See artists and artisans with a wide variety of hand-crafted items, such as picture frames, toys, rugs, paintings, posters and jewelry.
+See artists and artisans with a wide variety of hand-crafted items, such as picture frames, toys, rugs, paintings, and jewelry.
 Food and beverages are also available.